cse110-fa22-group10/cse110-fa22-group10/admin/meetings/11132022-sprint-1-review.md

   - Kevin (Xiaoyu)
     - Set up local storage upon information entry
     - Discussion on how local storage should work
-- Agile Retrospective via Retrium
-  - Major Items
-    1. Lack of communication
-    2. Teams are not very formed, so pairs would be the best way within the frontend/backend framework
-    3. Prototypes were good
-    4. Issues were not closed or reviewed

 ## Decisions
 - Communicate more with teams